Sherbrooke

-Sherbrooke is the primary economic, political, cultural and institutional centre of Estrie, and was known as the Queen of the Eastern Townships at the beginning of the 20th century.
+Sherbrooke is the primary economic, political, cultural, and institutional centre of Estrie, and was given its nickname as the Queen of the Eastern Townships at the beginning of the 20th century.

 There are eight institutions educating 40,000 students and employing 11,000 people, 3,700 of whom are professors, teachers and researchers.
-The direct economic impact of these institutions exceeds 1 billion dollars.
+The direct economic effect of these institutions exceeds one billion dollars.
 The proportion of university students is 10.32 students per 100 inhabitants, giving Sherbrooke the largest concentration of students in Quebec.

 Sherbrooke rose as a manufacturing centre in the 1800s, and today the service sector is prominent.

-The Sherbrooke region is surrounded by mountains, rivers and lakes.
+The Sherbrooke region is surrounded by mountains, rivers, and lakes.
 There are several ski hills nearby and various tourist attractions in regional flavour.
 Mont-Bellevue Park, a large park in the city, is used for downhill skiing.

-Toponymy

 The city was named in 1818 for John Coape Sherbrooke, a former Governor General of Canada.